 - 3 cups (700ml) tap water

 - In a big bowl mix the flour, salt and sugar (optional) together.
 Add the yeast and mix.
-Pour water (don’t use hot water or you may kill the yeast) and stir using a spatula or a wooden spoon until flour is well incorporated and distributed.
+Pour water (don’t use hot water or you may kill the yeast) and stir using a spatula or a wooden spoon until the flour is well incorporated and distributed.
 Take your time because the flour needs a couple of minutes to fully absorb the water.
-It is possible to need more water, if the flour hasn’t been absorbed.
+It is possible to need more water if the flour hasn’t been absorbed.
 Pour water gradually (no more than 1 tablespoon each time) until the dough is evenly sticky and shaggy.
 Don't rush.
 The dough should be neither too dry nor too runny.

 - Preheat the oven to 500 °F (260°C), with a rack in the lower third position, and place the covered pot(s)/baking pan(s) (with the lid on if there is one) in the center of the rack.
 Leave the pot(s)/pan(s) for half an hour and the Dutch oven/cast iron pot for up to one hour.

 - Put the dough in the pot(s)/pan(s) and cover them.
 (Be extremely careful because the lids are super hot.)
 If there isn't a lid, put the dough in and cover the pot(s)/pan(s) with parchment paper or foil.
 Leave the lid on (or parchment paper or foil) for half an hour at 392°F/200°C. Then remove it.
 Bake for another 15 minutes.
 Insert a sharp knife into the middle of the bread (all the way to the bottom).
 If it comes out with batter stuck to it, the bread needs more time.
 If it comes out dry, the bread is ready.

 - Let your loaf or loaves cool completely on a rack, about 2 hours.